Where and when were you born?

 "Bad Moon Rising" by Sonic Youth is also an album that is so far ahead of it's time that this whole "post-rock" movement is just now catching up with it and that album was done in 1984 I think.

 "Music For Airports" by Brian Eno is another album that just radiates beauty from beginning to end.
-I love that record.
+I love

 I also like "TNT" by Tortoise a lot.
 I don't know how I'd rank it with albums of all time but I know it's an important record to me and I like it quite a bit.